Applications are now closed for the fourth round of Grow-NY.

 The Grow-NY competition is for startups with scalable potential addressing, operating in, or benefitting the regional food and agriculture ecosystem.
-See “Is my company too early” and “Is my company too mature” above for more details.
+See competition details for more information.

 No. International companies are welcome to apply.
 To advance in the competition, teams need to have plans for economic impact within the Grow-NY region.
 Non-US companies will need to be a legal entity in the country where they are based.

 No. There are no application fees or costs to take part in the business development phase or final events.
 Travel and lodging expenses for up to two members are covered to attend the three-day business development trip and 3-4 days around the pitch competition.

 Yes.
 Awardees must locate or conduct business in the Grow-NY region for at least 12 months.
 The Grow-NY region is comprised of a 22-county area in the western part of New York State and includes: